 These coffee brands have made their mark in the coffee universe as well as in commerce and industry.
-Their line of products meet the taste of espresso or coffee lovers worldwide, and aside from a few complaints here and there, there’s hardly any complaint about the effectiveness of coffee from these time-tested brands.
+Their line of products meets the taste of espresso or coffee lovers worldwide, and aside from a few complaints here and there, there’s hardly any complaint about the effectiveness of coffee from these time-tested brands.

 There is no single coffee brand that is the best for everyone.
-This is because we are unique individuals, with preferences and taste.
+This is because we are unique individuals, with preferences and tastes.
 These are two solid brands to start with.
 So, go ahead test them all out and decide for yourself which is best for you.
 Stay caffeinated!